ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 **Proposal: The central office should be responsible for nation-wide needs assessments and researcher satisfaction.**

-The central office must be the convener of the “birds-eye view” of the Canadian research community, working closely with federal funding agencies, national scholarly communities, and other research service providers who can identify gaps in the research ecosystem, or
+The central office must be the owner of the “birds-eye view” of the Canadian research community, working closely with federal funding agencies, national scholarly communities, and other research service providers who can identify gaps in the research ecosystem, or